trustedanalytics/scoring-pipelines/README.md

             return result
         return drop_null2

-    # preparing a column list for passing to string_to_numeric UDF
+    # preparing a column list for passing to 'string_to_numeric' UDF
     column_list = ['field_'+ str(x) for x in range(19,136) if np.mod(x,4)==3]
     # preparing a schema to go with the new columns that would be added
     new_columns_schema = [('num_' + x, atk.float64) for x in column_list]